Pec Stretch

 So, what is a good Pec stretch?

-1. Pec doorway stretch
+1. Pec stretch in a doorway

 This stretch can be performed against mostly any vertical surface like a pole or wall, but a doorway works best as you can stretch both sides as you step through.
 If you struggle to reach both arms on, do one at a time.